 Managing your files

 After you've been using Google Drive for a while, you might find yourself having a difficult time keeping track of all your files.
-Fortunately, Drive offers several features to help you manage and organize your files.
+Fortunately, Drive offers several features to help you manage and organize them.

 Finding the desired file